ribesstefano/PROTAC-Degradation-Predictor/docs/index.rst

 If you encounter any issues or have questions, please refer to the following resources:

 - **Documentation**: Full API documentation and user guide.
-- **GitHub Issues**: Report bugs or request features on the [GitHub Issues](https://github.com/ribesstefano/PROTAC-Degradation-Predictor/issues) page.
+- **GitHub Issues**: Report bugs or request features on the `GitHub Issues <https://github.com/ribesstefano/PROTAC-Degradation-Predictor/issues>`_ page.
-- **Contributing**: Learn how to contribute to the project by reading our [Contribution Guidelines](https://github.com/ribesstefano/PROTAC-Degradation-Predictor/blob/main/CONTRIBUTING.md).
+- **Contributing**: Learn how to contribute to the project by reading our `Contribution Guidelines <https://github.com/ribesstefano/PROTAC-Degradation-Predictor/blob/main/CONTRIBUTING.md>`_.

 License
 =======

 This project is licensed under the MIT License.
-See the [LICENSE](https://github.com/ribesstefano/PROTAC-Degradation-Predictor/blob/main/LICENSE) file for details.
+See the `LICENSE <https://github.com/ribesstefano/PROTAC-Degradation-Predictor/blob/main/LICENSE>`_ file for details.

 About
 =====